date-fns/date-fns/README.md

 bower install date-fns
 ```

-Also, you could simply download the library from
+Also, you can simply download the library from
 [the releases page](https://github.com/date-fns/date-fns/releases).

 ## Docs